 Library Gift Acceptance Form

 When giving books or other library materials, please complete a Library Gift Acceptance Form, which provides the Libraries with the information required to document and acknowledge the gift.

 Donations with Restrictions

 Donations of materials which are offered with restrictions as to location, access and use, or disposition require the agreement of the Dean of Libraries (or Archives & Special Collections Librarian as appropriate).
-The Dean of Libraries will draft an "Instrument of Gift" between the donor and the USD Libraries that will be negotiated and signed when materials with restrictions, are accepted.
-The USD Libraries do not accept the temporary deposit of materials.
+The Dean of Libraries will draft an "Instrument of Gift" between the donor and the University Libraries that will be negotiated and signed when materials with restrictions, are accepted.
+The University Libraries do not accept the temporary deposit of materials.

 Gifts of Rare, Unique, or Archival Materials

 The Archives and Special Collections Librarian or other Archives & Special Collections staff evaluate (potential) gifts of unique or rare books, personal papers and collections, and USD records.
 USD units complete a "Transfer Agreement" when depositing materials in the Archives and Special Collections (A&SC).
 Materials accepted for A&SC will be processed, cataloged and made available for use through their finding aids and A&SC Website.
 For gifts to A&SC, the donor signs an "Instrument of Gift" that transfers the property to the University Libraries.